rovland/descodeuses/README.md

 Check 'Docker' plugin as shown above and click on 'install without restart' button

-B/ Create your first jenkins pipeline job by clicking on "Create a job"
+B/ Go back to the Jenkins Home page and create your first jenkins pipeline job by clicking on "Create a job"

 - Enter a jenkins job name : myFirstPipeline